grafana/alloy/docs/sources/reference/components/remote.aws.secrets_manager.md

 ## Component health

-Instances of `remote.aws.secrets_manager` report as healthy if most recent fetch of stored secrets was successful.
+Instances of `remote.aws.secrets_manager` report as healthy if the most recent fetch of stored secrets was successful.

 ## Debug information